gconnect/flowdollar-mobile/README.md

 - If testing with an emulator from your terminal type `a` to open on android and `i` to open on ios simulator.
 NOTE before you can test on emulator/simulator you need to have them installed on your laptop.

 # Wallet Installation
-- Ensure you install alfajores android/ios app for testing purpose
+- Ensure you install alfajores android/ios app for testing purpose.

 # Dapp UI
 <img width="1505" alt="Screenshot 2023-08-01 at 6 01 24 AM" src="https://github.com/gconnect/flowdollar-mobile/assets/23031920/7e0a52d9-b1b3-4f41-815d-826cd9c127b7">